Speakers

 Experimental lecture

-Healthy ingredients in fruits and vegetables - made visible in experiments
+Healthy ingredients in fruit and vegetables – made visible in experiments

 Experimental lecture